kkensuke/nextjs-blog-tutorial/posts/macapps.md

 :::linkcard
 https://github.com/MonitorControl/MonitorControl#readme
 :::
-`MonitorControl` is a free and open-source app for adjusting the brightness of your Mac screen and **external monitors**.
+`MonitorControl` is a free and open-source app for adjusting the brightness of your **external monitors**.
 You don't need to use the monitor's buttons anymore!
 You can adjust the brightness with shortcut keys.
 ![Image](/images/monitorcontrol.jpeg "width=300px")